Sudhakar7777777/Design/Tiny_URL_Service.md

 503 Service Unavailable 	— The requested service is not available
 ```

-## Design the Algorith to generating Shortlink or Slug
+## Design the Algorithm to generating Shortlink or Slug

 1. How many unique slugs we need to create based on the system load?